 If you recast the loan over the remaining 25-years of the mortgage, the monthly payment would go down to $1,507.

-Please note that lenders do charge a small fee for loan recasting, which is often as low as $250.
+Please note that lenders charge a small fee for loan recasting, which is often as low as $250.

-Determining Eligibility To Recast Your Mortgage
+Eligibility Requirements To Recast Your Mortgage

 Loan recasts are allowed on conventional, conforming Fannie Mae and Freddie Mac loans, but not on FHA mortgage loans or VA loans.
 FHA and VA loans already give borrowers a lot of benefits such as a lower downpayment and subsidized lower interest rates.